Skip to Content

 • Self-directed – when the dog harms himself

 It’s important to note that aggression is considered both a training and a medical issue.
-But lack of proper training can lead to aggravated aggressive behavior that necessitates veterinary attention.
+However, a lack of proper training can lead to aggravated aggressive behavior that necessitates veterinary attention.

 For example, when you teach your puppy bite inhibition, make a sharp cry each time your puppy bites your skin or clothes, and continue until he lets go.
 Do this until your puppy stops biting or learns to bite without hurting.